Keeping children safe on social media: What parents should know to protect their kids

 WHAT ABOUT PARENTAL CONTROLS?

 Social media platforms that cater to children have added an ever-growing array of parental controls as they face increasing scrutiny over child safety.
-For instance, Meta unveiled parental supervision tools last year that lets parents set time limits, see who their kid follows or is followed by, and allows them to track how much time the minor spends on Instagram.
-It does not let parents see message content.
+For instance, Meta has tools that allow parents set time limits, see who their kid follows or is followed by, and allows them to track how much time the minor spends on Instagram.
+The company also implemented new sweeping restrictions to protect children's privacy for anyone under 18.

-But as with similar tools on other platforms such as TikTok, the feature is optional, and both kids and parents have to agree to use it.
-In order to nudge kids toward agreeing to set up the controls, Instagram sends a notice to teens after they block someone, encouraging them to let their parents ''supervise'' their account.
-The idea is to grab kids' attention when they might be more open to parental guidance.

-By making the feature optional, Meta says it is trying to ''balance teen safety and autonomy'' as well as prompt conversations between parents and their children.

 Such features can be useful for families in which parents are already involved in their child's online life and activities.
-Experts say that's not the reality for many people.
+But experts say that's not the reality for many people.

 U.S. Surgeon General Vivek Murthy said last year it's unfair to expect parents to manage what their children do with rapidly evolving technology that ''fundamentally changes how their kids think about themselves, how they build friendships, how they experience the world — and technology, by the way, that prior generations never had to manage."